ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 ### Delete Queries

-**Delete car location**: This query will be used by the application to remove the car from the carlocation
+**Delete car location**: This query is used by the application to remove a given carlocationId from the carlocation table.

 ![alt text](images/Q6_0_result.png)